minvws/nl-covid19-notification-app-website/README.md

 The design and development of the website started as a volunteering project [in the community](https://minvws.github.io/nl-covid19-notification-app-community-website/).
 The Ministry of Health, Welfare and Sport has built the current website on the foundation created by community members.

 Do you want to get in touch with the people involved in designing and building the website?
 Join the [CodeForNL Slack](https://doemee.codefor.nl/) and go to the `#coronamelder-website` channel.
-Although the primary language used on the channel is Dutch you should feel free to join the conversation in English.
+Although the primary language used on the channel is Dutch, you should feel free to join the conversation in English.

 ## Honorable mentions and gratitude

-Shout out to all volunteers that helped out, among which: Harrie Kuipers (project lead), Paul Wagener (initial HTML implementation), Benjamin W. Broersma (tech lead, HTML implementation of the version 0.6 design, translatable templates via markdown), Anouschka Scholten (UX research questionnaire among 500+ people), Arian van Putten (helped out with Github issues and useful comments) and Bart Lenstra (designs in Figma).
+Shout out to all volunteers that helped out, among which: Harrie Kuipers (project lead), Paul Wagener (initial HTML implementation), Benjamin W. Broersma (tech lead, HTML implementation of the version 0.6 design, translatable templates via markdown), Anouschka Scholten (UX research questionnaire among 500+ people), Arian van Putten (helped out with GitHub issues and useful comments) and Bart Lenstra (designs in Figma).
 Also involved were Laura Engelshove, Cas Zeegers, Nelleke Harmse, Ruben Vandenbussche, Ruben Ahuluheluw, Joost Soeterbroek.

 Harrie, Bart, Cas and Laura have later been asked to finish the project on a paid basis.